zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 This is English as a Second Language Podcast episod e 855.
 I’m your host, Dr. Jeff McQuillan, coming to you from beautiful Los An geles, California and the Center for Educational Development.

 ESLPod.com is our website.
-When you go there, you c an become a member and download a Learning Guide for this episode.
+When you go there, you can become a member and download a Learning Guide for this episode.
 Do it t oday before you forget.

 This episode is a story about learning fire safety – learning to make sure that you don’t accidentally cause a fire that will damage yo ur house or building.
 Sounds like a good idea.
 Let’s get started! > The apartment manager asked all of the tenants to c ome to a short meeting to learn about fire safety.
 I didn’t want to go, but the manager said that there would be free food, and who am I to turn down free pizza? ...
 > Apartment manager:  Thank you all for coming to thi s meeting about fire safety.
 With the rash of fires in this neighborhood recentl y, it seemed like a good idea to talk about fire safety with all of you.